aimms/documentation/cloud/db-config.rst

 Database Tunnel Application
 ---------------------------
 We can provide the simple AIMMS Desktop Application which allows you to open up/close the local connection to the AIMMS Cloud App database.
-All you need to do is publish this application with AIMMS Version 4.66.2 or higher on your PRO Portal and configure the Tunnel from the `Configuration <https://manual.aimms.com/pro/admin-config-1.html#tunnel>'_ menu.
-For more details on Tunnels please see 'this <https://manual.aimms.com/pro/tunneling.html>'_
+All you need to do is publish this application with AIMMS Version 4.66.2 or higher on your PRO Portal and configure the Tunnel from the `Configuration <https://manual.aimms.com/pro/admin-config-1.html#tunnel>`_ menu.
+For more details on Tunnels please see `this <https://manual.aimms.com/pro/tunneling.html>`_.

-For example,if your app database is called example.db.cloud.aimms.com then your Tunnel configuration and DB Tunnel App would be as shown,
+For example, if your app database is called example.db.cloud.aimms.com then your Tunnel configuration and DB Tunnel App would be as shown,

 .. image:: images/dbtunnelconfig.png
     :align: center